zeferreira/how-to-setup-mosquitto-broker-with-docker/README.md

 ## 3. Create Mosquitto configuration file - mosquitto.conf

 Mosquitto has a configuration file named **mosquitto.conf** and you need to create the file before you test our scenario (or you can change it later and restart it, just in case of a mistake).
 You can use this file to choose the service configurations for your broker.
-In our case, we will choose the ports that will listem to the clients, if we accept anonymous or authenticated users and the username and password to access our server (remember our scenario).
+In our case, we will choose the ports that will listen to the clients, if we accept anonymous or authenticated users and the username and password to access our server (remember our scenario).

 If you want to know more about Mosquitto configuration options check [here](https://mosquitto.org/man/mosquitto-conf-5.html) on the official website.